 - Contact hours

-- lectures: 2 x 45 minutes; tutorials: 1 x 45 minutes per week (attendance compulsory)
+- lectures: 2 x 45 minutes; Practical Classes: 1 x 45 minutes per week (attendance compulsory)

 - Note that the weekly 90-minute lectures involve in-class practical activities that are fun and that develop student's archaeological skills.
 Participation is highly desirable.
 The Lecture Capture System will not be able to record these hands-on activities.

 Renfrew, C. and Bahn, P. Archaeology: theories, method and practice, 7th edn: London: Thames & Hudson.
 Available in Co-Op Bookshop and Reid Library.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.